ruslitandrian/Vue3App/README.md

 ```
 - Run: `npm run test`

+## Development Server (`vite.config.ts`)
+- Adds a Content-Security-Policy header in dev mode so libraries that rely on `eval` keep working while you integrate stricter CSP later.
+- Proxies `/api` requests to `http://localhost:8000`, allowing the Vue app to talk to the backend without additional CORS configuration.
+- Update the proxy target if your API runs elsewhere.

 ## Code Style
 - Use **ESLint** and **Prettier** to maintain consistent code style.
 - Config files in the root: `.eslintrc.cjs`, `.prettierrc`, `.prettierignore`.